fleetdm/fleet/handbook/product.md

 Pressing the return or enter key with an open form will cause the form to be submitted.

+**Internal links**

+For a link that navigates the user to a different page within the Fleet UI, use the `$core-blue` color and `xs-bold` styling for the link's text.
+Also, use the underline style when the user hovers over these links.

 **External links**

 For a link that navigates the user to an external site (e.g., fleetdm.com/docs), use the `$core-blue` color and `xs-bold` styling for the link's text.
 Also, place the link-out icon to the right of the link's text.